Rudy-Castan-DigiPen-Teaching/final-project-jaehyeonnam-digipen/GameDesign.md

 ### scenario

- It is a game in which cute square characters escape from a laboratory created by a psycho scientist.
+It is a game in which cute square googly eyes characters escape from a laboratory created by a psycho scientist.
 Obstruction must be avoided in order to escape the laboratory and the laser must be pushed away using the skill.
 And you have to hold out until the time limit.